albinpalsson/pypom-selenium/README.md

 ```

 #### URL templates
-By setting a value for `~pypom.page.Page.URL_TEMPLATE`, pages can specify either an absolute URL or one that is relative to the base URL (when provided).
-In the following example, the URL https://www.mozilla.org/about/
-will be opened
+By setting a value for `~pypom_selenium.page.Page.URL_TEMPLATE`, pages can specify either an absolute URL or one that is relative to the base URL (when provided).
+In the following example, the URL https://www.mozilla.org/about/ will be opened
 ```py
   from pypom_selenium import Page